Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 **Complete the assignment as you would do for the real-life production environment.**

-Write your code in Javascript(ES6 Preferred), AngularJS or React
+Write your code in Javascript(ES6,ES7), AngularJS or React

 ### What we're looking for